 - 5.8 From a downstream perspective, this principle points towards a charging mechanism that guarantees a level playing field for all narrowband communications providers.
-From this perspective, the recovery of PPP costs from interconnecting communications providers only will not deliver this objective, as BT Retail does not incur the same costs for its purchase of equivalent interconnection services.
-If interconnecting providers face higher charges than BT in the provision of downstream services, the differences in their respective cost bases puts the former at a competitive disadvantage. - 5.9 Since PPP costs and the costs that BT Wholesale incurs in providing interconnection services to BT Retail are likely to be different, achieving a level playing field would involve pooling PPP costs and equivalent BT Retail incurred costs and requiring an equal contribution towards the recovery of these costs across all call minutes that are conveyed or transit on BT's network.
-This approach (pooling of costs and equalisation) would eliminate any differential between PPP costs and BT Retail incurred costs. - 5.10 Since PPP is a fundamental component of all interconnection services, such pooling of costs and cost recovery across all providers would ensure that there is no distortion in competition between BT and other providers.
+From this perspective, the recovery of PPP costs from interconnecting communications providers only would not deliver this objective, as BT Retail would not incur the same costs for its purchase of equivalent interconnection services.
+If interconnecting providers face higher charges than BT in the provision of downstream services, the differences in their respective cost bases puts the former at a competitive disadvantage. - 5.9 Since PPP costs and the costs that BT Wholesale incurs in providing interconnection services to BT Retail are likely to be different, achieving a level playing field would involve pooling PPP costs and the costs that BT Wholesale incurs in providing interconnection services to BT Retail and requiring an equal contribution towards the recovery of these costs across all call minutes that are conveyed or transit on BT's network.
+This approach (pooling of costs and spreading) would eliminate any differential between PPP costs and BT Retail incurred costs. - 5.10 Since PPP is a fundamental component of all interconnection services, such pooling and spreading of costs would ensure that there is no distortion of competition between BT and other providers.